rfeinman/pyBPL/README.md

 # pyBPL: Python-based Bayesian Program Learning

-pyBPL is a Python 3 package to implement Bayesian Program Learning (BPL) using PyTorch backend.
-The BPL framework has been generalized to work with various types of concepts.
-Character learning with Omniglot is one manifestation of the BPL framework, and it is included here as the preliminary use case (see Lake et al. 2015 "Human-level concept learning through probabilistic program induction" and the [original BPL repository](https://github.com/brendenlake/BPL)).
+pyBPL is a package of tools to implement Bayesian Program Learning (BPL) in Python 3 using PyTorch backend.
+The original BPL implementation was written in MATLAB (see Lake et al. 2015 "Human-level concept learning through probabilistic program induction" and the [original BPL repository](https://github.com/brendenlake/BPL)).
+I'm a Ph.D. student with Brenden Lake and I've developed this modern implementation to use with our ongoing research projects.

+The key contributions of this repository are:
+1. A fully-differentiable implementation of the original BPL character learning tools including symbolic rendering, spline fitting/evaluation, and model scoring (log-likelihoods).
+2. A generalized framework for BPL that can work with various types of concepts.
+Character learning is one manifestation of the BPL framework, and it is included here as the preliminary use case.